What is in store for Afghanistan in 2022? | DW | 23.12.2021

 Earlier this month, donors to the Afghan Reconstruction Trust Fund (ARTF) agreed to release $280 million (€247 million) in aid to Afghanistan.

-But the money will go to two aid agencies — the World Food Program (WFP) and children's agency UNICEF — to support nutrition and health in Afghanistan.
+But the money will go to two aid agencies — the World Food Programme (WFP) and children's agency UNICEF.

 The Taliban leadership has repeatedly urged the international community to recognize its rule and release the country's assets frozen in foreign banks.
 The West, however, wants the Islamists to improve the human rights situation in the country.